-The OCVE has not encountered any difficulties achieving the goals.
+Although RDRs increased by 6% from last year, the OCVE has not encountered any difficulties achieving the goals.
 The State utilizes one data analyst to respond to RDRs.
 The OCVE policy states that reviews requiring a response from the regional office where the inspection took place will be answered within five business days.
 Requestors are given the opportunity to request a second and third level review if they feel it is necessary.